luguo15/biomedical-word-embedding/readme.md

 |Cosine    | 0.755| 0.757 |0.771 |
 |Euclidean     | 0.723     | 0.727|0.753 |
 | Block |   0.722 |0.727   |    0.752 |

-User can find more usage notes in our paper.

-## References
-When using some of our pre-trained models for your application, please cite the following paper:

-Zhang Y, Chen Q, Yang Z, Lin H, Lu Z. [BioWordVec, improving biomedical word embeddings with subword information and MeSH](https://www.nature.com/articles/s41597-019-0055-0).
-Scientific Data.
-2019.

-## List of Contributors ##
-Yijia  Zhang, Qingyu Chen, Zhihao Yang, Hongfei Lin and Zhiyong Lu

-## Acknowledgments ##
-This work was supported by the Intramural Research Programs of the National Institutes of Health, National Library of Medicine.
-We are grateful to the authors of fastText, Node2vec and UMNSRS for making their software and data publicly available.
->
->